Gha7/Steam_EDA/Proposal.md

 # Steam store database
 # intro
 This data provides information about games on steam store, such as number of owners and the average playtime etc.
-This data was gathered until around May 2019 it's includ most games on the store prior to that date, this data was provide by Nik Davis on Kaggle.
+This data was gathered until around May 2019 it's includ most games on the store prior to that date, this data was provide by Nik Davis on Kaggle:
 - data link: https://www.kaggle.com/nikdavis/steam-store-games
 # features of dataset:
 - appid: Unique identifier for each title